When multiplying equal variables you get powers: . Do not fall for the temptation of writing . This is wrong! Because .

-You just learned that different variables can’t be simplified.
+You’ve just learned that different variables can’t be simplified or combined.
 Only equal variable combinations like and or and can be simplified.
-If you have an expression where you have powers with the same variables, but of different degrees, these can’t be simplified either.
-The factors and use the same variables, but of different degrees, and are therefore not the same variable combination.
+If you have an expression where you have powers with the same variables, but they’re different degrees, they can’t be simplified either.
+The factors and use the same variables, but of different degrees, so they’re not the same variable combination and can’t be combined.
 On the other hand, and have both the same variable and the same degree, and can therefore be simplified.

-If there are numbers in front of the variables, these should be multiplied as well.
+If there are numbers—called constants—in front of the variables, these should be multiplied as well.
 It is important to remember that you multiply the numbers together and the variables together, separately.
 When dividing, you cancel out equal variables just like when canceling numbers in a fraction.

 By using the rule above and rules for calculations with variables, you get